cychitivav/cychitivav/README.md

 🎓  I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.
 🌱  I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.
 ✍️  In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.
-💬  Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.
+💬  Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting -->
-✉️  You can shoot me an email at avsingh@umass.edu!
-I'll try to respond as soon as I can.
-📄  Please have a look at my Résumé for more details about me.
-I'm open to feedback and suggestions!

--->